wkrix/wkrix.github.io/README.md

 You may not reuse anything therein without my permission:

 * _posts/
-* _drafts/
-* images/
+* img/

-All other directories and files are Apache Licensed.
+All other directories and files are MIT Licensed.